Smokin Zo's BBQ

 How do I start a BBQ catering quote in New Elm, Georgia?

 Send the date, address or venue, guest count, timing, menu direction, and any setup notes you already have.
-For New Elm, details around venues, private properties, workplaces, public sites, and community event spaces can change whether truck service, buffet service, or drop-off is the cleaner fit.
+For New Elm, details around venues, private properties, workplaces, public sites, and community event spaces can change whether truck service, Service format drop-off is the cleaner fit.

 What local setup details matter for New Elm events?